raizkane/Anonykey/README.md

 # Anonykey

-A small Bash script used to have a strong passwords can be maintain anywhere.
+A seed based password generator/handler.

 Usage: "seed""service"

-example: th47ss33dreddit
+example: s33dgithub

 this will generate a long password you can use (you don't have to copy it all)